 Begin by creating a new blank flow and then add the Schedule – Recurrence trigger.
-We’re going to configure the flow to check for recently modified audits every hour.
+We’re going to configure the flow to check your iAuditor data for modified audits each hour.

 Go ahead and set up the trigger so that the Interval is 1 and the Frequency is Hour.

 The Get past time action is also needed for this.
 Add it to your flow and configure it to match the settings for the trigger.